nshusr/nvim/docs/english.md

 - dap: store DAP configuration in various languages
 - lsp: store LSP configurations in various languages
 - plugins: store various plugin configurations
+- lua/core/after: store all the script commands that are run after the configuration is loaded, such as input method switching and frame code fragment loading

 File Description:

-- lua/core/after.lua: store all the script commands that run after the configuration is loaded, such as input method switching
 - lua/core/keybinds.lua: store shortcut key configuration for all plugins and personal configuration
 - lua/core/options.lua: store some global personal, plug-in and other configurations
 - lua/core/settings.lua: stores all neovim built-in configuration options